Pchatain/codenames-ai-agent/readme.md

 3. Run `python play.py` to play against an AI agent.

 Cluer:
 * State = Board with annotations which are red, blue, neutral, or black.
-(TODO) A log of what the guesser speculates could be a word, but they decided not to choose it.
 * Actions = one word, and a number which represents how many cards the other should guess.

 Guesser:
-* State = Board.
-Previously chosen words, the clue word, and a number of how many guesses that clue word should correspond to.
+* State = Board as defined above, previously chosen words, the clue word, and a number of how many guesses that clue word should correspond to.
 * Actions = 1. guess a word.
 2. end turn.
-3. (TODO) think out loud.

 Potential Improvements:
 - [ ] Add support for more AI agent models.